Garvit-Singh/api_todo/README.md

 I have attached my Schema which will consist of subdocument.
 There is parent schema with User,Password,Email,notes and id.
 This notes is a subdocument which will have each note uploaded by the user with id (number to keep track of the note number easily should be passed by front-end developer while making note) and main note will consist of two parts title and discription and these two are not complusory.

+IMPORTANT => instead of localhost user enviroment can also be used.
+There is no compulsion of local host.
+I have just used it as reference.

 <image src="images/ProjectSchema.png" width="700" height="400" float="left">

 To view or check all the users available in database USE GET METHODGet to your environment path followed by '/notes' as shown in following link .